--- The sovereign rating of the Republic of Portugal, rated BBB (high) with a Positive trend by DBRS Morningstar, as of the date of this press release.
+-- The sovereign rating on the Republic of Portugal, rated A (low) with a Stable trend by DBRS Morningstar, as of the date of this press release.

 DBRS Morningstar analysed the transaction using its European Covered Bond Cash Flow tool.
-The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the cover pool (CP).
+The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the CP.

-The vast majority of the loans in the CP (approximately 93%) are floating rate, indexed to different bases and reset at different times, while Series 22 is fixed rate and the remaining outstanding OH (roughly 93%) are linked to different Euribor rates with quarterly or semi-annual resets.
+The vast majority of the loans in the CP (approximately 91%) are floating rate, indexed to different bases and reset at different times, while Series 22 is fixed rate and the remaining outstanding OH (about 93%) are linked to different Euribor rates with quarterly or semiannual resets.
 The interest rate mismatch is mitigated by swap agreements; however, the swap documentation is not consistent with DBRS Morningstar’s “Derivative Criteria for European Structured Finance Transactions” methodology.
-As such, no credit was given to swaps in DBRS Morningstar’s analysis, and the interest rate mismatch has been taken into account in DBRS Morningstar’s analysis.
+As such, DBRS Morningstar did not give credit to swaps in its analysis, and DBRS Morningstar’s analysis accounted for interest rate mismatch.

-The DBRS Morningstar-calculated WA life of the mortgage assets is roughly 13 years based on a 0% prepayment rate, which is longer than the 1.9 years of WA life on the CB, not accounting for any maturity extension.
+The DBRS Morningstar-calculated WA life of the mortgage assets is about 15 years based on a 0% prepayment rate, which is longer than the WA life of 2.9 years on the CBs, not accounting for any maturity extension.
 This risk is mitigated by the extended maturity date, which falls one year after the maturity date, and by the available OC.